MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/api-reference.md

                     </div>
                     <div class="cardText">
                         <h3>Universal Resources Identifier (URI) Reference</h3>
-                        <p>Provides reference material for the resources and methods that can be used with Xbox Live Services.</p>
+                        <p>Reference material for the resources and methods that can be used with Xbox Live Services.</p>
                     </div>
                 </div>
             </div>